gather-ai/gather-ai.github.io/_posts/2022-09-20-domain-generalization-part-2.md

 {: style="text-align: justify;"}

 ### Method
 As mentioned before, sub-tasks for performing multi-task learning are defined based on specific data and problems.
 In our ECGs-based cardiac abnormalities classification problem, I define and perform a sub-task of _age regression_ from ECGs, which is feasible from a medical perspective.
-Figure 1 illustrates the architecture of the model.
+Figure 1 illustrates the architecture of the model and Snippet 1 describes the auxiliary module which performs regression.
 {: style="text-align: justify;"}

 <figure class="align-center">